MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 Following proper investigation, all Cloud App Security alerts can be classified as one of the following activity types:

 - **True positive (TP)**: An alert on a confirmed malicious activity.
-- **Benign true positive (B-TP)**: An alert on a suspicious but not malicious activity, such as a penetration test or other authorized suspicious action.
+- **Benign true positive (B-TP)**: An alert on suspicious but not malicious activity, such as a penetration test or other authorized suspicious action.
 - **False positive (FP)**: An alert on a non-malicious activity.

 ## General investigation steps

-You can use the following general guidelines when investigating any type of alert to gain a clearer understanding of the potential threat.
+You should use the following general guidelines when investigating any type of alert to gain a clearer understanding of the potential threat before applying the recommended action.

 - Review the user's [investigation priority score](tutorial-ueba.md#understand-the-investigation-priority-score) and compare with the rest of the organization.
 This will help you identify which users in your organization pose the greatest risk.
 - If you identify a **TP**, review all the user's activities to gain an understanding of the impact.